 Fashion has been a seldom-explored topic here at The New Leaf Journal, but I ventured into these lightly-explored waters in the spirit of autumn.
 While I cannot promise that the women in our audience will have no further work to do in filling their fall wardrobes after studying this content, I hope that at the very least it offered an interesting look at fashions from times gone by, with an ample list of definitions related to fabrics and dress components.

-If you decide to try any of the fashions in this content for yourself or as a gift for a loved one, be sure to let us know in the Guestbook whether you went with the two-skirt or five-skirt variety of evening dress.
+If you decide to try any of the fashions in this content for yourself or as a gift for a loved one, be sure to let us know whether you went with the two-skirt or five-skirt variety of evening dress.
 I have been told, after all, that understanding our audience is essential to producing the kind of targeted content that readers are looking for.